TaoK/PoorMansTSqlFormatter/README.md

     license, and its homepage is here: http://code.google.com/p/linqbridge/
 * NUnit, for automated testing.
 NUnit is licensed under a custom open-source license based on the zlib/libpng license, and its homepage is: http://www.nunit.org/
+* UnmanagedExports (DLLExport), for exporting .Net code to Notepad++ plugin environment
-* DLLExport and Notepad++ C# plugin template, based on work by Robert Giesecke and UFO, available from the [notepad++ plugin development forum](https://sourceforge.net/projects/notepad-plus/forums/forum/482781).
+* Notepad++ C# plugin template, based on work by Robert Giesecke and UFO, available from the [notepad++ plugin development forum](https://sourceforge.net/projects/notepad-plus/forums/forum/482781).
 * ILRepack, by François Valdy, for assembly-merging, available from the [github project page](https://github.com/gluck/il-repack).